davide3011/plm-wallet-gen/README.md

 ```

 The GUI provides:
-- Easy-to-use interface for wallet generation
+- **Generate Wallet**: Easy-to-use interface for wallet generation
+- **Open Wallet**: Browse and load previously saved wallets from the wallets folder
-- Visual display of all wallet information
+- **Wallet Details**: Visual display of all wallet information
 - Copy to clipboard functionality for all keys and addresses
 - Export wallet data to JSON or mnemonic to text file
-- Organized tabs for generation and wallet details
+- Advanced option to show/hide Master Extended Keys
+- Delete saved wallets directly from the interface

 ### Command Line Interface (CLI)